robby-wan-kenobi/game-control/README.md

 ## To run

-Add the GameControl.exe and UpdateRegistry.exe to your PATH and set up the scheduled task to run the following
+Add the GameControl.exe and UpdateRegistry.exe to your PATH and set up the scheduled task to run the following:
 ```GameControl.exe check```